Inflammatory Bowel Disease

 • Feeling empty and isolated, ‘not good enough’ or like the world would be better without them

 You can help alleviate your loved one by letting them know that you are there to listen to them whenever they may need you.
-Honest, open communication about their condition and reassuring them on any insecurities they have may also be helpful.15 You may also want to suggest your loved one speaks to their doctor about how they feel, as they have experience in these matters and can help them find a fitting solution.
+Honest, open communication about their condition and reassuring them on any insecurities they have may also be helpful.
+You may also want to suggest your loved one speaks to their doctor about how they feel, as they have experience in these matters and can help them find a fitting solution.
 Your loved one’s doctor can then talk you through what they think will work best for them.

-Practical tips for supporting your loved one135
+Practical tips for supporting your loved one

 The symptoms of IBD may vary from person to person and over time.
 It is important that you understand your loved one might need more support at some points rather than others.